-- 20. Pursuant to DEPP 6.5A.5G, if the Authority, and the firm on which a penalty is to be imposed, agree the amount of the financial penalty and other terms, DEPP 6.7 provides that the amount of the financial penalty which might otherwise have been payable will be reduced to reflect the stage at which the Authority and the firm reach agreement. - 21.
-As the Authority is not seeking to impose a financial penalty on Bar due to the matters set out above, a settlement discount is not relevant.
+- 20. Pursuant to DEPP 6.5B.5G, if the Authority, and the individual on whom a penalty is to be imposed, agree the amount of the financial penalty and other terms, DEPP 6.7 provides that the amount of the financial penalty which might otherwise have been payable will be reduced to reflect the stage at which the Authority and the individual reached agreement.
+The settlement discount does not apply to the disgorgement of any benefit calculated at Step 1. - 21.
+The Authority and Mr Redgrave reached agreement at Stage 1 and so a 30% discount applies to the Step 4 figure. - 22.
+Step 5 is therefore £38,686.